How Do You Use Action Planning to Achieve Your Vision?

-Your end-to-end process design defines your organizations capability to deliver your vision.
+Your end-to-end process design defines your organizations capability to deliver your strategy and vision,.
 You’ll begin to see a number of gaps between your future state (the vision of where you want to go) and your current state (where you are today).
 These gaps will need to be closed and to do this we need to start action planning.
 How do you use action planning to achieve your vision?

 How do you use your strategy and vision, your end-to-end process design, and the action steps to make it all happen?